1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 Determine the exact rarity classification and ranking for your specific 1960 penny variety with our CoinValueChecker App‘s precision assessment system.

-Key Features of the 1960 Penny
+Key Features of the 1960 Penny You Need to Know

 The 1960 penny’s distinctive bronze composition of 95% copper alloyed with 5% tin and zinc gives it the warm, reddish appearance collectors prize, while its manufacturing challenges created the famous large and small date varieties that define its collecting appeal.

 Understanding these key features helps explain why this seemingly common penny commands such dedicated collector attention and varying market values.
+Note: starting in late 1962, tin was removed from the alloy, making those later cents technically brass — but the 1960 cents remain true bronze.

 The Obverse Of The 1960 Penny

-The โ€œheadsโ€ side of the 1960 penny is known to coin collectors as the obverse.
-But you donโ€™t need to be a collector to recognise the image it shows.
-The same portrait of President Abraham Lincoln has been used on every cent since 1909.
+The “heads” side of the 1960 penny is known to coin collectors as the obverse.
+The same portrait of President Abraham Lincoln has been used on every cent since 1909, making this one of the longest-running coin portraits in U.S. history.

-Above the Presidentโ€™s portrait is the motto โ€œIN GOD WE TRUST.
-The word โ€œLIBERTYโ€ is lower down, on the left as the coin is viewed.
-The date appears lower still, inscribed on the right.
+Above the President’s portrait is the motto “IN GOD WE TRUST.”
+The word “LIBERTY” appears lower on the left as the coin is viewed, and the date appears lower still on the right.

 The Reverse of The 1960 Penny